composable-com/composable-ui/docs/docs/build_and_deploy/deploy_aws.md

 ![image](/img/custom-domains.png)

 Now go to `Hosting` => `Environment variables`.
 We need to configure two environment variables for NextAuth.js:
-- Create environment variable `NEXTAUTH_URL` and paste in the value we copied earlier from the the Custom domains screen.
+- Create environment variable `NEXTAUTH_URL` and paste in the value we copied earlier from the Custom domains screen.
 - Create environment variable `NEXTAUTH_SECRET`.
-The is value is used by NextAuth.js to encrypt auth cookies.
+This value is used by NextAuth.js to encrypt auth cookies.
 See the[ NextAuth.js docs](https://next-auth.js.org/configuration/options#nextauth_secret) for creating a strong secret.
 You can also set this to something like "changeme" and revisit this later on, prior to launching to production.

 ### Redeploy

 After setting the `NEXTAUTH_URL` and `NEXTAUTH_SECRET` environment variables, the app is now ready to be redeployed:
 - Go to the  dashboard of your app, and click on the `main` deployment.
-- Click the `Redploy this version` button.
+- Click the `Redeploy this version` button.

 When the app finishes deployment, your Composable UI storefront is ready to use!
 Go back to the dashboard of your app, and click `Visit Deployed URL`.

 ### Next steps

-Visit the [integrations guide](../integrations/overview.md) to setup additional features like product filtering, product promotions, content orchestration, and payments.
+Visit the [integrations guide](../integrations/overview.md) to set up additional features like product filtering, product promotions, content orchestration, and payments.